 Today, Daniel’s on work placement on the cardiac ward.
 Gabrielle is 12, Holli and Asha are 10, Rex is 9 and Forrest is 7.
 We’re fairly eclectic homeschoolers.
 While we’re child-led and could be considered unschoolers we have a strong family culture of academic work and challenging ourselves, and enjoy many classical-style resources.
 I call us eclectic classical unschoolers – if you don’t fit into anyone else’s box then make your own!

 This day is a Monday.
 We start our work week on Mondays, and Mondays are usually our heaviest bookwork day, as the children like to get their work out of the way early and have long weekends.
 Smart kids!

-5.30 – My alarm goes off at six and the husband and I snuggle up for ten minutes or so before the snooze button forces us up.
-I turn on the oven to bake the sourdough bread I mixed last night, then dress quietly and take my gear outside to start working on my website.
+5.30 – My alarm goes off at 5.30 and the husband and I snuggle up for ten minutes or so before the snooze button forces us up.
+I turn on the oven to bake the sourdough bread I mixed last night, then dress quietly and take my gear outside to start working.
 Daniel begins getting ready for placement.

 7.00 – Daniel leaves for the day, and we do the normal morning tasks of showers, brekky, brushing hair and teeth and cleaning up.